diditek8-byte/My-Crochet-Website/README.md

 - The Navbar
 - The Background
 - The Homepage

-What I still need to include
-- Basically everything
-- Responsive layout
 - The product showcase
 - My about me page
 - The Contact me form
 - Login system
 - A Cart

-- A Payment System
+What I still need to include
+- Responsive layout

 Built With
 -HTML5
 -CSS3
+-JavaScript
 -Fontawesome